hel-b/aoc-2025/README.md

 ## About Advent of Code 📖

-Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
-People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.
+Advent of Code is an Advent calendar of holiday-themed programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

 ## Structure 📂